Everything you need to know about RAVEN: how the serverless mesh works, encryption details, and offline behaviour.

 video call, or by scanning the QR.
 If the numbers match, no man-in-the-middle is possible

-even if the carrier, the ISP, and our own server cooperated against you.
+even if the carrier, the ISP, and the relay node cooperated against you.

 Voice messages: up to 5 minutes.
 Files: up to 25 MB.
 Location: shared